 Microwaves may save time, but if your foods lack nutrition, flavor, and safety, then it is not worth the few extra minutes.
 It doesn’t take that long to cook dinner if you allow a little prep time.
 The slower lifestyle has been proven to contribute to a happier, longer life.
 It’s part of the Mediterranean lifestyle that I teach here and in my coaching programs.

-If you want some easy ideas on how to cook without using a microwave oven, I’ve prepared a free downloadable PDF that outlines how to get back to real cooking without a lot of fuss.
-Click this button for free access.
+If you want some easy ideas on how to cook without using a microwave oven, I’ve written a companion piece to this article that outlines how to get back to real cooking without a lot of fuss.
+Click here to read Alternatives to Microwave Cooking.